kevin-xie-mit/bridge-llm-leaderboard/docs.md

 <!-- Contributing --------------------------------------------------------->
 <h2>🤝 Contributing</h2>
 <p>We welcome and greatly value contributions and collaborations from the community!
-If you have clinical text datasets that you would like to share for broader exploration, please contact us!</p>
+If you have clinical text datasets that you would like to add to the BRIDEG benchmark, please fill in <a href="https://forms.gle/gU3GjSn9SqJRvs3b9">the Google Form</a> and let us know!</p>
 <p>We are committed to expanding BRIDGE while strictly adhering to appropriate data use agreements and ethical guidelines.
 Let's work together to advance the responsible application of LLMs in medicine!</p>

 <!-- Donation ------------------------------------------------------------->